Are you wondering how to be a minimalist? Perhaps you’re just getting started with the minimalist lifestyle, but you’re not sure what to do first.

 - Be kind to yourself and others.
 Don’t beat yourself up about the past—just choose to do better next time.

-How To Become a Minimalist (Practical Resources)
+How To Declutter Like a Minimalist + Other Resources

 - Preparing For Minimalism: The Foundations